 While experience is an important factor in hiring a new employee, it should not be a barrier to a high-performing candidate - as the saying goes, you need it, to get it.
 By requesting applicants to showcase a certain skill set or interest in agriculture, you'll open up opportunities for individuals to apply - as opposed to restricting some of those interested by setting a strict credential of X years experience in a field or position - time spent, or lack thereof, does not necessarily correlate to performance or to comfort in an industry or a role.

 Likewise, specific degrees or training allow for specialized knowledge but are not necessarily a replacement for ample hands-on experience.
-Look for transferable skills practiced in previous employment; team-leading, problem-solving, project management, are some examples.
+Look for transferable skills practiced in previous employment; team-leading, problem-solving, and project management, are some examples.

 It'll allow you to find a well-rounded candidate you may have passed up on otherwise.
 It's important not to forget that each employer and role have different daily tasks, training requirements, and procedures.
 These are all learned skills that are easily taught to a candidate with the right outlook in getting the job done and done well - there are some attributes, like work ethic, you cannot train, and many more skills that are transferable from one role to another.